 Supporting campaigns and community engagement with Slack

 Kooth’s promotion workers are on the ground in local communities, driving awareness and providing education about their platform.
-Slack enables Kooth to quickly find sources on topical issues that promotion workers are coming across throughout the UK.
-It also helps community engagement workers to bring key trends and conversations to the team’s attention, allowing Kooth’s marketing department to create hyper-relevant, timely and targeted campaigns that promote services to end users.
+Slack enables Kooth to quickly source topical issues that promotion workers are picking up on across the U.K. It also helps community engagement workers highlight key trends and conversations to the team, allowing Kooth’s marketing department to create hyper-relevant, timely and targeted campaigns that promote services to end users.

 #promotion-workers.
 With immediate feedback and insights from the front line, they can better serve Kooth’s users.

-#koothbuddying and matched with a veteran employee who’s available during a set time period every day to answer questions.
-‘We are a hugely remote company,’ Meharg says.
-‘I don’t know how we’d cope without Slack.’
+#koothbuddying and matched with a veteran employee who’s available between set hours every day to answer questions.
+“We are a hugely remote company,” Meharg says.
+“I don’t know how we’d cope without Slack.”

 Finding camaraderie and community through Slack channels

 Working as a clinical practitioner is often a high-stress job.
-At Kooth, practitioners also work remotely and have little face time with their teams, which could quickly lead to a sense of disconnection.
+At Kooth, practitioners also work remotely and have little face time with their team, which could quickly lead to a disconnect.

-That’s why the company embraces Slack not only for onboarding and daily collaboration, but also for community and culture.
-Every new hire has a designated ‘buddy’ to whom they can turn with questions, and Kooth’s workspace has plenty of lighter, topic-driven Slack channels for building rapport, such as
+That’s why the company embraces Slack not only for onboarding and daily collaboration, but community and culture.
+Every new hire has a designated “buddy” who they can turn to with questions, and Kooth’s workspace has plenty of lighter, topic-driven Slack channels for building rapport, like

 Staying connected and aligned on best practices